ctp-archive/data-journalism/modules/intro-to-r/_posts/2022-03-01-tidyverse.md

 You can review [the full data dictionary here](https://explore.covidtracking.com/field-definitions/index.html).

-We're going to import the data on New York COVID cases using the `read_csv()` fucnction from the Tidyverse package.
-This function loads comma-seperated value files into a special type of R variable called a **dataframe** – basically just a table with rows and columns.
+We're going to import the data on New York COVID cases using the `read_csv()` function from the Tidyverse package.
+This function loads comma-separated value files into a special type of R variable called a **dataframe** – basically just a table with rows and columns.

 Here's the command.